 The camera obscura was the beginning of the evolution of the camera, but since then there have been significant milestones including the daguerreotype that allows for permanent, replicable photography and 35mm film and portable cameras that made home cameras more accessible and easier to use.
 In the modern age, digital cameras and smartphone cameras have taken over as the most popular and widely used types of cameras available.

 Each of these milestones made it easier for families to capture important events like birthdays, weddings, graduations, births, and other memorable events.
 Still, lots of families still have these precious memories captured on film formats that can degrade over time.
-Capture can update them to digital format to ensure your historical photo moments are preserved for future generations to share and enjoy.
-Click here to learn more about our photo scanning process.
+Capture's photo scanning service in Boston can update them to digital format to ensure your historical photo moments are preserved for future generations to share and enjoy.
+Let Capture transform your printed photos into digital keepsakes - get started today.